DTEAMTECH/da-layer-monitoring-celestia-discord/README.md

 4. **No Archival Peers Alert**
    Warns you if the monitored node is not running in archival mode, allowing you to address potential data unavailability issues.

-5. **Resolved Messages**
-   Whenever a previously detected issue has been resolved, the service issues a “resolved” message, confirming that normal operations have been restored.

-6. **Support for Mainnet and Testnet**
-   Seamlessly works with both Celestia mainnet and testnet.

 ---

 ## Supported Commands